procount/pinn/README.md

 2. You can now also SSH into the PINN basic busybox shell.
 To enable this feature, add `ssh` to the argument list in the recovery.cmdline.
 SSH is also accessible from the rescueshell, but allow 5 seconds after boot to allow the network to establish.
 PINN SSH does not store any keys so it takes a while to connect at first after each boot as it generates new keys for that session.

+The IP address of the PI is now shown in the window title bar for ease of connection.

 Use the username of 'root' and password 'raspberry' to login to the shell via the console or SSH.

 #### How to use PINN Headlessly (VNC)